Photographs by James Kane, M.D. Trumpeter Swans wintering in Heber Springs, Arkansas

 Trumpeter Watch CITIZEN SCIENCE PROJECT

 Be part of recording swan history as it happens!
-You can help us learn about new migration routes, rest stops, wintering areas and nesting grounds.
+You can help us and states and provinces learn about new migration routes, rest stops, wintering areas and nesting grounds.
 We share new sightings with swan managers in each flyway.
 It is so exciting to learn about new areas where Trumpeter Swans are being seen.

-Step 1: Share your sighting with the Bird Banding Lab
+Step 1: Share your banded swan sighting with the Bird Banding Lab.
+(Reporting a white[ish] GPS collar?
+Go right now to Step 2)

-Step 2: Share your swan sighting with us
+Step 2: Share your swan sighting with TTSS

-Join our network of volunteer observers to document the changing distribution of Trumpeter Swans.
-Your observations will help provide essential information needed to increase the long-term security of Trumpeter Swans as they pioneer new areas.
-You will be part of a coordinated network of volunteer observers, working together to document swan numbers, dates, locations and the key characteristics of the habitats they are using.
+Your report provides essential information to TTSS and swan managers.
+Your report increases the long-term security of Trumpeter Swans as they pioneer new areas.
+You are part of a network of volunteer observers documenting swan numbers, dates, locations and the key characteristics of the habitats they are using.
+While you are unlikely to hear back about a particular swan, you are helping trumpeter swans in a real and tangible way as your report is shared where it is needed most.